How Do You Ship Orders?

 Which address should I use?
 (PO Box vs. Street Address)

-If you provide a PO Box:
+If you provide a "PO Box" in your address:

 Your order will be delivered by USPS.
 Our fulfillment partners automatically select USPS for PO Box destinations.